craftcms/docs/docs/5.x/extend/generator.md

 ## Installation

-New Craft projects <Since ver="4.3.5" feature="The Generator CLI" /> come with the Generator package installed and ready to use.
+New Craft projects come with the Generator package installed and ready to use.
 If you started your project with a version of Craft earlier than 4.3.5, [update](../updating.md) and run:

 ```bash
 composer require craftcms/generator --dev